 How it works in practice:

-Report upload.
-The accountant uploads the report onto the Company Registration Portal, then informs us by mail.
+Upload the report.
+The accountant uploads the report onto the Company Registration Portal, then informs one of us by e-mail, who will invite all board members to sign the report, as shown below.

 Download reports.
 This next screen contains some general information.
-Download the annual reports, both in Estonian and in English.
+Download the annual report’s PDF files, both in Estonian and in English.
 They are easy to find because they have PDF icons.

 Check that the report is consistent with FreeAgent.
-FreeAgent is the authoritative record for bookkeeping, if anyone asks questions we need to be able to refer back to it.
-To do this:
+FreeAgent is the authoritative record for our accounting – if anyone asks questions we need to be able to refer back to it.
+To check consistency, do this:

 Log into FreeAgent.